audeering/audformat/docs/data-tables.rst

 * **Filewise**: labels refer to whole files
 * **Segmented**: labels refer to specific parts of files (segments)

-Each type comes with a characteristic index:
+Each type comes with a characteristic index.

 Filewise